U8NWXD/oppia-wiki/Installing-Oppia-(Mac-OS).md

    You should now see Oppia under your repositories.
 It will be marked as forked from `oppia/oppia`.

    ![Screenshot of repository list with Oppia](images/install/repositoryList.png)

+   For more information on forking, see [GitHub's documentation](https://help.github.com/articles/fork-a-repo/).

 4. Clone the repository to your local computer (replacing the values in `{{}}`):